The AP Interview: BLM's Patrisse Cullors denies wrongdoing

 LOS ANGELES (AP) — No, insists Patrisse Cullors, former leader of the Black Lives Matter Global Network Foundation: Despite allegations of financial improprieties, neither she nor anyone else in leadership misused millions of dollars in donations.

 But in an interview with The Associated Press, Cullors acknowledged that BLM was ill-prepared to handle a tidal wave of contributions in the aftermath of protests over George Floyd’s death at the hands of Minneapolis police in 2020.
-She said the foundation was slow to build the necessary groundwork.
+She and others offered insights into the growing pains of an organization that went from an idea to a global brand, almost in an instant.